arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 #### Dropping a collection from a graph

 Dropping a collection from a graph using the
-`DELETE /_api/collection/{collection-name}` endpoint is now strictly enforced so that the graph definition remains intact.
+`DELETE /_api/collection/{collection-name}` endpoint now strictly enforces that graph definitions remain intact.
 Previously, it was allowed to drop collections that were part of an existing graph.

 #### Index API